 Our success depends, in part, upon our ability to protect our proprietary methodologies and other intellectual property.
 Existing laws of some countries in which we provide services or solutions might offer only limited protection of our intellectual property rights.
 We rely upon a combination of trade secrets, confidentiality policies, nondisclosure, and other contractual arrangements to protect our intellectual property rights.
 These laws are subject to change at any time and could further restrict our ability to protect our innovations.
 Our intellectual property rights may not prevent competitors from independently developing products and services similar to or duplicative of ours.
-Further, the steps we take in this regard might not be adequate to prevent or deter infringement or other misappropriation of our intellectual property rights.
+Further, the steps we take in this regard might not be adequate to prevent or deter infringement or other misappropriation of our intellectual property by competitors, former employees or other third parties, and we might not be able to detect unauthorized use of, or take appropriate and timely steps to enforce, our intellectual property rights.
 Enforcing our rights might also require considerable time, money and oversight and we may not be successful in enforcing our rights.